 Who Is Sinclair Lewis?

 Sinclair Lewis (1885-1951) was born in 1885 in Minnesota.
 His early childhood has been described as “extremely unhappy.”
 His father was a country doctor, perhaps echoes of him can be found in Arrowsmith.
 He attended Yale, though curiously he left for a spell to work in Upton Sinclair’s socialist colony in New Jersey.
 He later returned and finished his degree.
 After college he spent several years as a newspaper reporter and editor.
-He published four unsuccessful novels before achieving wide recognition with his fifth, Main Street.
+He published four unsuccessful novels before achieving wide recognition for his fifth, Main Street.
 This 1920 work was about a gifted young girl married to a dull village doctor.
 She tries to bring culture and imagination to her dreary small town.
 His next great novel, Babbit, was also snubbed by the Pulitzer committee in 1922.
 It was a satire of the materialism of the American middle class.
-He was not a “glorifier” of all things American.
+Suffice it to say Sinclair Lewis was not a “glorifier” or “glamorizer” of all things American.

 He became the first writer from the United States to win a Nobel Prize (1930), though his works have often been overshadowed by other great American writers, Hemingway, Fitzgerald, Faulkner and so on.
 H.L.
 Mencken once called Lewis a “red-haired tornado from the Minnesota wilds.”
 Lewis had two wives (he divorced both) and two children in his lifetime, one son died in combat during World War II and the other died an alcoholic later in life.